 If your financial institution is not subscribed with PEXA or your trust account is not linked to PEXA, you can transfer electronic funds to the PEXA source account.
 This is an account in the name of, and administered by PEXA, that can receive funds from external parties.

-If you do not have a trust account, your client can also transfer funds or deposit a cheque directly into the PEXA source account.
+If you do not have a trust account, your client can also transfer funds directly into the PEXA source account.

 You must have your client’s authority to issue directions to PEXA to disburse any funds held upon settlement.

 If you use the PEXA source account, be aware that:

 - PEXA limits its liability in various circumstances.
 You should review those terms and obtain your own legal advice before using PEXA's services

 - your client or the buyer may only be entitled to claim on the Victorian Property Fund (VPF) if you are responsible for the loss

 - it is not a trust account under the Conveyancers Act 2006 and is not subject to the audit regime of the Act, and